 Number of staff

-The goal of the NGO Programme is to strengthen civil society by supporting large, medium and small projects in the field of human rights; democracy; social equality; the empowerment of vulnerable groups; environmental protection; and the provision of welfare and social services.
-The specific goals of REC Slovenia, as fund operator, are to:
+The goal of the NGO Programme was to strengthen civil society by supporting large, medium and small projects in the field of human rights; democracy; social equality; the empowerment of vulnerable groups; environmental protection; and the provision of welfare and social services.
+The specific goals of REC Slovenia, as fund operator, were to:

 - promote the programme;

 - collect applications in response to the calls for proposals;

 - undertake the formal and technical evaluation of submitted proposals;

 - prepare documents for the final selection of projects in order to enable the Evaluation Committee to propose grants for Slovenian NGOs; and

 - ensure the monitoring and evaluation of the awarded grants.

 The total amount of funding available for the NGO Programme in Slovenia was EUR 1,875,000, of which EUR 1,593,50 were dedicated to the fund for NGO projects.
 Two calls for proposals were issued: one for small projects (EUR 10,000–20,000); and one for medium (EUR 20,001–60,000) and large (EUR 60,001–120,000) projects.
 In response to the first call for proposals, a total of 365 applications were received and 15 project promoters were selected (8 for medium-sized projects and 7 for large projects).
 In the second call for proposals a total of 246 applications were received and 18 project promoters were selected.